Phones · Resale guide

 Insider Checks

-THE FLASHLIGHT-IN-PORT TEST (₹2,500-4,000 repair if needed).
-Shine your phone’s flashlight directly into the charging port and headphone jack (if present).
-Look closely for lint, corrosion, or any green/white powdery residue.
-Heavy lint buildup is common but easily cleaned.
-Green residue is a red flag for water damage the seller hasn’t disclosed—this often means intermittent charging issues or future port failure.
+THE FLASHLIGHT-IN-PORT TEST.
+Shine your phone flashlight into the charging port and headphone jack (if present).
+Look for lint, corrosion, or green/white residue.
+Green residue often means water damage the seller hasn’t disclosed.
+Clean lint is normal but heavy buildup means the port may have intermittent charging issues, a ₹800-1,800 fix at a local shop.

 Common Scams to Watch For (India 2026)